 The references you provide can complement or contradict your view.
 Both types of references will do well if they are complimenting the point you are trying to make with your post.

 This post, for example, provides references to key points I am trying to make.

 You will trust my opinion more if I provide examples and other expert’s views over me just pointing out what I think.

 When you’re using views or statistics to support your thoughts, make sure they are relevant.

 Think of Wikipedia.
-The posts are being revised constantly.
+The posts are being continuously revised.
 That is why if you search for Abraham Lincoln, for example, you will find Wikipedia’s article ranking number one.

 The article started with just a few thousand words and now has over ten thousand words.
 The amount of detail that has been added to the post is what makes it rank number one in the search.